henrikenquist/aces-up/README.md

 | Move     | One move, defined by [card, from_pile, to_pile, rule, move_count] |
 | Solution | A unique combination of deck and winning sequence of moves        |

+A specific solution can result from different strategies, since the same sequence of moves can result from different sets of rules.
+In other words, the same cards in a deck have been moved in the same sequence.

+Such "duplicate" solutions are treated as one unique solution when stored in the database, but the link between each winning strategy and the solution is stored for future reference.

 ---

 # Running the software

-The most simple form of playing a game consists of one deck and the default strategy (1 100 1000).
+The most simple form of playing a game consists of one deck and the default strategy (rule 0, highest card).

 The most complex form of playing involves many decks, each of which are played using each of the auto-generated strategies, which in turn are based on your custom list of rules.